 Stick rental is available at: Instant Replay Sports.

-Participants must register as a part of one and only one team.
-If a participant registers as part of multiple teams, they and their teams will be disqualified from the tournament.
+Participants will play as a part of only one team.
+If a participant plays as part of multiple teams, they and their teams will be disqualified from the tournament.

 Co-ed Teams (6 players + 1 goalie)